regisftm/azure-fortinet-fabric-bootcamp/modules/module-06-fortigate-ha-deployment/README.md

 **Estimated completion time**: 25-30 minutes (including deployment wait time)

 > [!TIP]
-> While waiting for deployment, this is a good time to take a break or review the FortiGate documentation!
+> While waiting for deployment, this is a good time to take a break!
+>
+> :walking: Movement breaks: Even just standing up and doing some light stretching or walking around for 2-3 minutes can help improve circulation and reduce the stiffness that comes from sitting at a computer. :running: